Honda VFR750F

-The Honda VFR750F is a motorcycle manufactured by Japanese automobile manufacturer Honda from 1986 to 1997.
-The motorcycle is a very sporty sport tourer, and is powered by a 750 cc V4 engine developed from the earlier VF750F models.
+The VFR750F is a motorcycles manufactured by Honda from 1986 to 1997.
+Conceived as a sports tourer it is powered by a 750 cc V4 engine developed from the earlier VF750F models.
 The VFR was announced in 1986, after an initial press viewing at the 1985 Bol d'Or.

 The previous VF700/750F models revealed Honda's new devotion to the V4 engine format, but the engines had proved unreliable because of the infamous "chocolate cams".
 Honda, having suffered a dent in its proven reputation for reliability, felt that the successor should be over-engineered to restore that damaged reputation; the resulting VFR was an exceptional and highly -regarded motorcycle.

 Compared to its VF750F predecessor, the VFR has significant improvements: